Review of Cinderella: a Classic Cruise Experience

 Dinner

 We had pre-booked a dinner buffet on board.
-Compared to our previous similar cruises, the price had got increasingly expensive.
+Compared to our previous similar cruises, the price has become increasingly expensive.
 At over 45 euros, even with it being all-inclusive, the price feels a bit excessive these days.

 The Buffet included salads, hot dishes, desserts, and alcoholic and non-alcoholic drinks.
-Diners had almost 2 hours to eat and drink as much as they could.
+Diners had almost 2 hours to eat and drink as much as possible.

 Unfortunately, the food quality hadn't kept pace with the rising price.
 It seemed like Viking Line had started using cheaper ingredients.
 The food was still good but did not give as much value for money as before.